 Understanding cognitive dissonance helps us to be more understanding of the behavior of other people.
 It shifts the focus away from blaming to helping.
 Humans are at the mercy of their genetics, upbringing and psychological quirks and biases.

 Most people who eschew animal products for ethical reasons (read vegans) have not done so since birth.
 Though, they rarely blame themselves for their past actions.
-In the same way, we should not blame people for eating meat, instead, we should seek to find the most effective ways to change their behavior.
+In the same way, we should not blame people for eating meat.
+Instead, we should seek to find the most effective ways to change their behavior.

 In this literature review, Jesse Clifton, Jacy Reese, and I (Michael Dello-Iacovo) summarized the literature relevant to effectively alleviating animal suffering.
 We go into more detail about the psychology of meat-eating, targeting for outreach, and other important points of consideration.